MicrosoftDocs/sql-docs/docs/includes/ss-linux-cluster-availability-group-create-prereq.md

 - Install SQL Server.

 >[!NOTE]
 >On Linux, you must create an availability group before you add it as a cluster resource to be managed by the cluster.
 This document provides an example that creates the availability group.
-For distribution-specific instructions to create the cluster and add the availability group as a cluster resource, see the links under [Next steps](#next-steps).
+For distribution-specific instructions to create the cluster and add the availability group as a cluster resource, see the links under "Next steps."

 1. Update the computer name for each host.